-Optimizing cerebral oxygenation is advocated to improve outcome in head-injured patients hence the purpose of this study was to determine the benefit of non invasive monitoring of cerebral oxygenation.
-The significance of this method is in early recognition of impaired cerebral oxygenation as a cause of secondary brain injury in TBI and preventive treatment of these changes.
+Optimizing cerebral oxygenation is advocated to improve outcome in head-injured patients hence the purpose of this study is to determine the benefit of non invasive monitoring of cerebral oxygenation.
+The value of this method is for early recognition of impaired cerebral oxygenation as cause of secondary brain injury in TBI and preventive treatment of these changes.

 This is a randomized observational study.
-It has been performed at the Neurosurgical Intensive Care Unit of the University Clinic of Neurosurgery in Skopje from November 2015 and it is still going on.
-The study includes patients with traumatic brain injury and condition which allow placement of Somasensor® in the frontal part of the cranial vault.
-We applied standard diagnostic and resuscitation methods for trauma patients and specific methods for traumatic brain injury according to novel guidelines for treatment of neurotrauma patients.
+It was performed at Neurosurgical Intensive Care Unit at University Clinic of Neurosurgery in Skopje from November 2015 and is still going on.
+The study includes the patients with traumatic brain injury and condition which allow placement of Somasensor® in frontal part of the cranial vault.
+In all patients we applied standard diagnostic and resuscitation methods for trauma patients and specific methods for treatment of traumatic brain injury according to novel guidelines for treatment of neurotrauma patients.

-In addition to standard therapy, a therapy for stabilization of the shock condition was given to all patients.
-On admission the following parameters were examined: Glasgow Coma Scale (GCS) to determine the severity of TBI, systolic blood pressure (SBP), mean arterial pressure (MAP), pulse oximetry (SpO2), and regular laboratory tests, ECG and temperature monitoring.
-Tracking the invasive arterial pressure is enabled through cannulation and placement a catheter in the right radial artery.
+Beside the standard therapy for patients, a therapy for stabilization of the shock condition was performed.
+On admission the following parameters were keep tracking: Glasgow Coma Scale (GCS) to determine the severity of TBI, systolic blood pressure (SBP), mean arterial pressure (MAP), pulse oxymetry (SpO2), and regular laboratory tests, ECG and temperature monitoring.
+Tracking the invasive arterial pressure is enabling through cannulation and placement a catheter in right radial artery.

-Regional cerebral oxygenation was measured noninvasively using cerebral oximetar INVOS 5100 Somanetics® in every patient on admission determining the basal cerebral values in the right and left hemisphere It is performed with two sensors i.e. Somasensors which are placed on the frontal part of patient's head.
-Spectroscopic radiation near infrared light passes through the frontal part of the scalp entering brain.
-The big letters R and L are used for determining the value of cerebral oxygenation in the right and left hemisphere.
-Non-invasive monitoring of cerebral oxygenation until now has been conducted in fifteen patients with TBI.
-The values and changes in cerebral oximetry were analyzed and compared with others tracked parameters.
+Regional cerebral oxygenation was measured noninvasively using cerebral oxymetar INVOS 5100 Somanetics® in every patient at admission determining the basal cerebral values in right and left hemisphere It is performed with two sensors i.e. Somasensors which are placed on frontal part of patient head.
+Spectroscopic radiation near infrared light passes through frontal part of the scalp entering brain.
+The big letter R and L is used for determining the value of cerebral oxygenation in right and left hemisphere.
+Non invasive monitoring of cerebral oxygenation until now is conducted in fifteen patients with TBI.
+The values and changes in cerebral oxymetry were analyzed and compared with others tracked parameters.

 This pilot study investigates 15 patients suffering from traumatic brain injury.
-Demographic data are displayed in Table 1 as M $\pm$ SD and show distribution by sex, age, weight and height.
+Demographic data are displayed in Table 1 as $M \pm SD$ and show a distribution by sex, age, weight and height.

 Table 1.
-Demographic data of examined patients (n=15) (M±SD)
+Demographic data for studied patients (n=15) (M±SD)